James-Aaron-Johnson/James-Aaron-Johnson.github.io/_projects/project-character-design.md

 For the advanced part of the unit we had to create, rig and animate a character.
 This character didn't have any specific restrictions beyond a bone count of 128 and a loose poly limit of 30k polys.

-For this character I follow my previous practices and created a character design whcih I proceeded to draw in a wireframe view to make modelling easier.
+For this character I follow my previous practices and created a character design which I proceeded to draw in a wireframe view to make modelling easier.
 Upon the creation of the character design I placed it into a character sheet with a rough texture style applied to her which can be seen below.

 <img class="image-embed" src= "https://cdna.artstation.com/p/assets/images/images/017/692/054/large/james-johnson-robo-girl-stylesheet.jpg?1556983301"/>